 Be ready for a demanding hike as Jinshanling Great Wall has the crumbling stairs and wall– this is definitely not a stroll along a level path.

 Our Great Wall one day hike from Jinshanling to Simatai West is all about enjoying the amazing environment of the Great Wall.
 The fun and informative day trip is good for you, with stops along the way to take in the views, and take pictures while learning about Great Wall’s past.

 We provide walking poles and your guide will always be on hand to help you.
 There is NEVER any pressure to walk at a certain pace, either fast or slow.
 It certainly is not a race!

 The hike from Jinshanling to Simatai West generally takes about 3 – 5 hours.
 If you are a seasoned hikers you shouldn’t have any problems.
 The fastest hikers on the Great Wall experience are the children, they are so flexible and adaptable.
 The adults are slower to some degree…If you are at the age of 50s, better do it at an easy pace–stop and rest a few times along the way.
 The wonderful view really makes your hard labor worth it.

 This moderate-rated one day hike requires that you be fit.
 Since you will not be hiking long distances, this trip is appropriate for beginners.
 However, in order to enjoy the trip to the fullest, you will need to be in good shape.

-Plan your whole day around the Great Wall hike from Jinshanling to Simatai West.
-Leave early from Beijing, allow at least 2 hours to arrive at your starting point, 4-5 hours trekking time and another 2 hours to return to Beijing.
+Recommended time for visit: Plan your whole day around the Great Wall hike from Jinshanling to Simatai West.
+Leave early from Beijing, allow at least 2.5 hours to arrive at your starting point, 4-5 hours trekking time and another 2.5 hours to return to Beijing.

-Spring and fall will offer the best views.
+Best time for hiking: Spring and fall will offer the best views.
 Summer will be very hot and winter could be dangerous due to snow and ice.
-Avoid to go when it is raining/snowing.
+Avoid going when it is raining/snowing.